Pylons/akhet/docs/rant_scaffold.rst

-Appendix: Rant about Scaffolds and PasteScript
+Appendix: Rant about scaffolds and PasteScript
 ----------------------------------------------

 The main reason the 'akhet' scaffold is gone is that maintaining it turned out